danieltran-97/BattleshipSinglePlayer/README.md

 I |□ □ □ □ □ □ □ □ □ □
 J |□ □ □ □ □ □ □ □ □ □
 ```
 5. You will then be asked to enter a coordinate of where you would like to attack.
-If you hit the ship the square will mark as ```X``` if you miss the square will be marked as ```M```.
+If you hit the ship, the square will mark as ```X``` if you miss, the square will be marked as ```M```.
 Your board will rerender as well as the outcome of your attack above it.
 ```
 Please enter coordinates of where you would like attack
 ```